 If you want to test it on you own: Give it a try and download it here: Anilin Free Font (TTF, 350KB)

-The font is free – you can do the hell you want to do with it.
-When you want to use it for a commercial project – go for it!
+The font is free – you can do whatever you want to do with it, even commercially.
 But please remember my only wish: SEND ME SCREENSHOTS!
 Although this font was a total experiment: I want to improve my work.
 So tell me what you did with Anilin and what could be improved or what was missing.